The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. They are:

 A “student” is defined as one who has attended or is attending Eckerd College and whose records are in the files of the College.
 Student records to which this policy applies do not include files retained by individual faculty/staff members which are not accessible to any other person except a substitute designated by the faculty/staff member.

-Public or directory information is limited to name, permanent and local address, e-mail address, phone, date of birth, photograph, mentor, major field of study, dates of enrollment including hours enrolled, admission or enrollment status, school or division, class standing, anticipated graduation date, graduation date, degrees, awards, honors, participation in officially recognized activities and sports, and weight and height of athletic team members
+Public or directory information is limited to name, permanent and local address, e-mail address, phone, date of birth, photograph, mentor, major field of study, dates of enrollment including hours enrolled, admission or enrollment status, school or division, class standing, anticipated graduation date, graduation date, degrees, degree candidacy, awards, honors, participation in officially recognized activities and sports, and weight and height of athletic team members.

 Public information shall be released freely unless the student files the appropriate form requesting that information may not be released.
 This form is available at the Registrar’s office and must be renewed each academic year.
 If this form is not received prior to the end of the drop/add period of the Fall term, it will be assumed that directory information may be disclosed for the remainder of the current academic year.
 A new form for non-disclosure must be completed each academic year.